 Members of your community have your organization in their hearts and minds.
 Your nonprofit is also part of the economy, although you may not realize it.
 You both provide goods and/or services and you hire staff, rent/own a facility, and purchase goods in order to operate.
 You also convey a positive public image that makes the entire region shine.

 The sooner you get back up and running after a disaster, the better the entire community will be.
 Be a leader.
 Don’t scramble when disaster strikes.
 Be ready, be prepared!

-In mid-February, our TechSoup curriculum team held an in-person workshop in Houston.
+Right before COVID-19 lockdowns were imposed, our TechSoup curriculum team held an in-person workshop in Houston.
 To view a few Instagram photographs from the event, follow this link to my WordPress photo blog.

 If your community would benefit from some in-person coaching, reach out to anyone on the team: Gray Harriman, Shuya Xu; Dhruv Khattar; Joe Hillis and/or me.
 And sign-up to take the TechSoup course today.
 There are recorded and written components, downloadable “prep” documents to make your planning easier, and as you move through and finish each section, there are certificates of completion.

 It is also my hope that our elected representatives will take the time to learn about the importance of nonprofits to society.
 We are an essential part of healthy, thriving American communities from coast to coast.
 Let’s all recognize that fact, and keep the good work going.